openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino/install-openvino-pip.rst

 What's Next?
 ####################

 Now that you've installed OpenVINO Runtime, you're ready to run your own machine learning applications!
-Learn more about how to integrate a model in OpenVINO applications by trying out the following ../../../learn-openvino/interactive-tutorials-python.
+Learn more about how to integrate a model in OpenVINO applications by trying out the following tutorials.

 .. image:: https://user-images.githubusercontent.com/15709723/127752390-f6aa371f-31b5-4846-84b9-18dd4f662406.gif
    :width: 400